BernatVidal/TapMatch-Game-withPhysics-URP/README.md

 # TapMatch-Game-withPhysics-URP
 A simple mobile tap match game, with some physics behind.

+!!
+IMPORTANT !!
+To set it up properly, you will need to first create a Unity 2D Template with URP and then download the repo !!!!!!!!!!!!!!!

 Tap Match game approach, by Bernat Vidal

 About